Hidden tail chains and recurrence equations for dependence parameters associated with extremes of higher-order Markov chains: Results for kernels based on important copula classes

-Expression \eqref{eq:hazard} can be cumbersome to use in practice so we resort to asymptotic inversion in order to identify $b$.
-In particular, we first use expression \eqref{eq:kernel_a} to identify a representative for $a$ and subsequently, we make an informed choice based on the leading order terms in an asymptotic expansion of the conditional distribution in expression \eqref{eq:kernel_a} to obtain the limit

-with $K$ being a non-degenerate distribution on $\RR$.\ This strategy is illustrated step by step in examples 1--3 of Section~\ref{sec:examples}.
+Assuming the conditional distribution of $X_k\mid \bm X_{0\,:\,k-1}$ admits a Lebesgue density almost everywhere, a similar argument as in the proof of Theorem 1 in \cite{hefftawn04} guarantees that the functionals $a$ and $b$ can be identified, up to type, by and where $\bm A_t(\level,\bm \res)=\bm a_{\tk}(\level)+\bm b_{\tk}(\level) \,\bm \res$ with $\bm a_{\tk}$ and $\bm b_{\tk}$ as in Assumption $\AB$.\ Expression \eqref{eq:hazard} can be cumbersome to use in practice so we resort to asymptotic inversion in order to identify $\bfunD$.
+In particular, to find a representative form for $\bfunD$ we make an informed choice based on the leading order terms in an asymptotic expansion of the conditional distribution in expression \eqref{eq:kernel_a} to obtain where $K$ is a non-degenerate distribution on $\RR$.\ This strategy is illustrated step by step in examples 1--3 of Section~\ref{sec:examples}, where the identification of leading order terms is straightforward.